MVS-sysgen/sysgen/README.md

 Running MVS/CE sysgen will:

-- Compile the newest version of SDL Hercules and install it
 - Build a modified Jay Moseley sysgen MVS 3.8J
 - Install BREXX
 - Install RAKF
+- Install RFE
+- Install Wally ISPF
+- Create the folder MVSCE and store the completed sysgen there

 To build MVS/CE use `sysgen.py`.
 This python script can take many arguments: